kildem/pwa-workshop-docs/practice-step2.md

 precacheAndRoute(self.__WB_MANIFEST);
 ```

 All we have created in the previous step (and much more!) is done in Workbox by one method - `precacheAndRoute()`.
 But we have to let Workbox know which files to precache - `self.__WB_MANIFEST` parameter is exactly about that.
 This parameter (it's an array of the objects) is not just a list of the app shell resources but also their hashsums calculated - to manage cache in a smart way.
-Before deploying service worker we have to _inject_ this array into `src/service-worker.js` and `workbox-build` module will help us.
+Before deploying service worker, we have to _inject_ this array into `src/service-worker.js` and `workbox-build` module will help us.
 Since it's a Node module, let's write some Javascript code to run during the application build.

 ### Create Workbox precache array injection script